WNderitu/week_3_project_advanced_ml/README.md

 ## 6. Key insights from Exploratory Data Analysis

-**Univariate Analysis:**

-**Bivariate Analysis:**

-**Multivariate Analysis:**
+### Univariate analysis

+#### Air Pollutants

+- PM2.5 and PM10 are dangerously high with occasional extreme peaks.(PM2.5 - Mean: 83.16, SD:82.29, Median:60, Min-Max: 3-898), - PM10 - (Mean: 110.73, SD:95.37, Median:88, Min- Max:2-984)
+- SO2: Mostly controlled, but occasional high levels suggest industrial emissions.
+(Mean:17.57, SD:22.82, Median:9, Min-Max:0.29 - 341)
+- NO2 levels are consistently high, indicating major traffic or industrial contributions.(Mean:59.29, SD:37.00, Median:54, Min-Max:2 - 290)
+- CO levels vary greatly, suggesting pollution hotspots.
+(Mean:1267.07, SD:1242.12, Median:900, Min-Max:100 - 10,000)
+- 03 pollution is seasonal and affected by sunlight and NO₂ emissions.
+(Mean:55.18, SD:57.58, Median:41, Min-Max:0.21 - 423)

+#### Environmental Factors

+There are large seasonal variations in temperature and dew point with bimodal distributions.
+In terms of rainfall, there are mostly dry conditions, with rare heavy rainfall events.
+Pressure remains stable, with minor variations.
+Light winds dominate, but occasional strong gusts occur.
+The wind direction is variable.

+### Bivariate analysis

+#### Trend analysis

+Seasonal Trends:

+Daily trends

+PM2.5 and PM10 follow similar trends, suggesting shared pollution sources.
+SO2, NO2, and CO show mid-month peaks.
+Ozone rises gradually, indicating photochemical formation.

+Monthly trends

+Winter months show high PM2.5, PM10, SO2, NO2, and CO levels.
+Summer months have higher O3 levels.
+Spring and autumn act as transition periods between these extremes.

+Yearly trends

+There is an increase in PM2.5 & PM10 from 2013 to 2014 followed by a decline until 2016, then a  sharp rise in 2017.
+There is a steady decline in SO2 levels from 2013 to 2016, however, a noticeable increase in 2017.
+NO2 levels are relatively stable until 2015 followed by a decline in 2016 with a s sharp increase in 2017.
+For CO levels, a general upward trend from 2013 to 2015 indicating worsening air quality.
+Then a decline in 2016 followed by a sharp increase in 2017.
+There is a steady increase in 03 levels from 2013 to 2015 peaking in 2015, then declines slightly in 2016 and drops significantly in 2017.

+#### Correlation Analysis

+There is strong positive linear relationship (as one variable increases, the other increases) between PM2.5 & PM10, temperature & dewpoint temperature, PM 2.5 & CO.
+A strong negative relationship between PRES & DEWP and TEMP & PRES.

+### Multivariate analysis

+#### Prediciting future fine particulate matter levels (PM2.5)

+ARIMA(1,1,2) model where predictor variables are:

+- DEWP has a highly significant positive effect (dew point (humidity) increases, PM2.5 levels also increase, possibly due to particle aggregation or reduced atmospheric dispersion in humid conditions)
+- pressure has a small negative effect (higher atmospheric pressure is associated with slightly lower PM2.5 levels, likely aiding in dispersion)
+- wd_direction has a small negative effect (changes in wind direction marginally reduce PM2.5 levels, reflecting potential shifts in air mass or source contributions)

+#### Prediciting future coarse particulate matter levels

+#### Prediciting future sulphur dioxide levels

+#### Predicting future nitrogen dioxide levels

+#### Prediciting future carbon monoxide levels

+#### Prediciting 0zone levels

 ## 7. Performance Measurement

+- 6 air pollutants (PM2.5, PM10, SO2, NO2, CO & 03) predicted using a multivariate time series forecasting model that included exogenous variables
+- Quality of the tested models for each predicted target variable assessed using **AIC, BIC, Log likelihood ratio** among other criterai
-- The time series forecasting model will be evaluated using **Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE)**.
+- Accuracy of the the time series forecasting model evaluated using **Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE)**.
-- The time series forecasting model will be succesful if it's able to predict the 6 air pollutants with the highest accuracy possible.
+- The time series forecasting model for a specific air pollutant will be succesful if it's able to predict with the highest accuracy possible and determine which exogenous variables are significiant predictors.

 ## 8. Scope of Solution Space

-- Model: ARIMA (p,d,q) for prediciting 6 air pollutants for Aotizhongxin monitoring station.

 Data Preprocessing:

-- Handling of missing values using ffill and bfill
+- Handling of missing values.
-- Creation of date column with datetime dtype
+- Conversion of timestamps to datetime dtype.
+- Setting time as the index for time series analysis.
-- Setting of hourly frequency to convert datae set to time series data
+- Setting hourly frequency to convert to time series data.
-- Converting categorical features to numerical features
+- Converting categorical features to numerical features.
-- Deletion of unneccessary features; no, year, month, day, hour and wd
+- Deletion of unneccessary features.

+Model:

+- ARIMA (p,d,q) models used to predict 6 future air pollutant levels at Aotizhongxin monitoring station based on historical pollutant data.

 ## 9. Constraints / Potential Challenges

 - Data Quality:
+  - Missing values
+  - Noise in readings

-- Model Interpretability
+- Model Interpretability:
+  - Seasonal variations and external factors (e.g., industrial activity) affecting air quality
+- Other:
+  - Computational cost of training complex models such as SARIMA.

 ## 10. Stakeholders

+- Environmental agencies and policymakers for monitoring and intervention.
+- Urban planners for designing pollution control strategies.
+- General public for awareness and preparedness against air pollution levels.